Tuesday, October 15, 2024

 Template provided by Google Blogger

-Paired perfectly with my nacho supreme.
+Paired perfectly with my spinach/cheese/ and beef ravioli.

 INDEX of REVIEWED WINES